oriPeisah-123IE/NBA-3-Point-Revolution/README.md

 By leveraging this 24-year historical record, the research focuses on three primary objectives:

 * **Correlation Analysis:** Quantifying how the relationship between perimeter volume and winning success has shifted across different eras.
-We analyze whether shooting more 3s still provides the same competitive "edge" today as it did two decades ago.
+I analyzed whether shooting more 3s still provides the same competitive "edge" today as it did two decades ago.

 * **Performance Profiling**: Identifying "Elite Outliers". the specific teams that mastered the balance between high-volume shooting and championship-level winning percentages.